syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### AutoScrollingDelta

-The [`AutoScrollingDelta`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~AutoScrollingDelta.html) property is used to ensure that the specified range of data is always visible in the chart.
+The [`AutoScrollingDelta`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~AutoScrollingDelta.html) property is used to ensure that a specified range of data is always visible in the chart.
 This always shows the recently added data points at the end.
 Scrolling will be reset to the end of the range whenever a new point is added.

 By adding the [`ChartZoomPanBehavior`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartZoomPanBehavior.html) property to the chart, you can scroll to see the previous datapoints.

 ### AutoScrollingDeltaType

-In [`DateTimeAxis`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DateTimeAxis.html), you can apply auto scrolling delta value in years, months, days, hours, minutes, seconds, and milliseconds by setting the `AutoScrollingDeltaType` property.
+In [`DateTimeAxis`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DateTimeAxis.html), you can apply auto scrolling delta values in years, months, days, hours, minutes, seconds, and milliseconds by setting the `AutoScrollingDeltaType` property.

 {% tabs %}